brohd11/Godot-Plugin-Exporter/export_ignore/doc/advanced_usage.md

 On export, this file will be replaced with the extended class, and all dependencies copied to plugin.

-At this time, "#! remote" must be the first line of the file.
+"#! remote" must be within the first 10 lines of the file.

 Because the file is replaced any changes will not be present in the copied file.
-I would use this if I want this file to be in a certain spot, or if I created another script to extend it and make changes there.
+I would use this if I want this file to be in a specific spot, or if I created another script to extend it and make changes there.

+This was an earlier workflow in the production of this plugin.
+I would suggest using the next method for most things, though there are scenarios where this is needed.

 **Note**: because this is extending the class, it is not the same as the class.
 It could have identical functionality, but if you need to type check, this class is not the same as the extended class.
 If you need to type check, use the plugin preload file method.